anna-kudrow/ControlWork/README.md

 Hello!
-In the md file you can see my history from linux terminal where I worked with 'cat' commands.
+In the .md file you can see my history from linux terminal where I worked with 'cat' commands.
+Also in my .sql file you can see my script according the task.